What is the Scientific Method?

 The first step in the scientific process is to make an observation.
 All scientific investigations start because someone observed something that happened, and it stirred up their curiosity.
 For example, Isaac Newton observed and experienced an apple falling from its tree.
 It actually hit him on the head (at least, so the story goes).
 This observation eventually led him to ask questions.

-Which leads us to the next step in the scientific process – ask a question.
+This leads us to the next step in the scientific process: ask a question.
 Questions help us hone in on the information that is actually worth investigation.
-A question Isaac Newton probably asked might have been, why do things always fall to the ground, and not go up?
+A question Isaac Newton probably asked might have been “why do things always fall to the ground, and not go up?”
 Naturally, questions beg for an answer, and this takes us to our third step.

 The fourth step in the scientific method is to conduct an experiment.
 This is the step where you test your hypothesis.
-When testing your hypothesis the experiment must be controlled.
+When testing your hypothesis, the experiment must be controlled.
 You must control every single variable, so that you are able to study a single variable.
-This is where the terms dependent and independent variable come in to play.
+This is where the terms independent and dependent variable come in to play.
 The independent variables are the variables that are controlled by the researcher or experimenter.
-The dependent variable is the variable that is left untouched by the experimenter, and is observed and measured for any change.
+The dependent variable is the variable that is left untouched by the experimenter and is observed and measured for any change.

 The other thing that is crucial when controlling the experiment is having a control group and an experimental group.
 This allows for the researcher to be sure that his results are consistent, and not based on chance.